 Question 29 asks if the person needs help paying for medical bills from the last 3 months.
 [By answering "Yes" to this question, the person is applying for retroactive coverage to help pay those medical bills.
-[Retroactive coverage is available for the following ABD covered groups: $ABD \leq 80\%$ FPL; Protected Cases; SSI and AG recipients, and all of the MSPs with the exception of QMB.
-It is also available for FAMIS Plus, Medicaid for Pregnant Women, LIFC, FFC, Plan First, New Health Coverage for Adults, and for a newborn applying for FAMIS.]
+[Retroactive coverage is available for the following ABD covered groups: ABD \(\leq 80\% \) FPL; Protected Cases; SSI and AG recipients, and all of the MSPs with the exception of QMB.]
 If "Yes", the person must list a total of his/her gross monthly income from all sources for the previous 3 months.